The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: The joint model for density association with breast cancer risk

-where $p(\textbf{D})$ is the marginal likelihood, allowing for the posterior density to integrate to one, that is, $p(\textbf{D}) = p(\boldsymbol{\theta}|\textbf{D}) = \int p(\textbf{D}|\boldsymbol{\theta})\ p(\boldsymbol{\theta})\ d\boldsymbol{\theta}$.
+where $p(\textbf{E})$ is the marginal likelihood.
 Markov chain Monte Carlo (MCMC) sampling methods, such as the Metropolis–Hastings algorithm, is used to estimate the posterior distribution.

 Given the substantial scale of our dataset (Appendix Figure~\ref{f:FlowChart}), we experienced challenges related to prolonged computation time and limited memory resources when fitting the joint model.
-These challenges were eased using the consensus Monte Carlo algorithm \cite{afonso_efficiently_2023}, following a structured approach: First, we separated our dataset into 12 disjoint splits.
+These challenges were eased using the consensus Monte Carlo algorithm\cite{afonso_efficiently_2023}, following a structured approach: First, we separated our dataset into 12 disjoint splits.
 Then, parallel independent MCMC simulations were run on each split, generating $c$ draws per chain for each parameter in $\boldsymbol{\theta}$.
 These MCMC samples were next combined across all splits using the precision weight method that assigns a split-specific weight to each MCMC draw in each chain.
 This weight reflected the precision in each posterior sub-sample, with greater precision resulting in a higher weight.
-The joint model was run using \texttt{JMbayes2} (v0.4-5) \cite{rizopoulos_jmbayes2_2023} by considering the package’s default prior distributions.
+The joint model was run using \texttt{JMbayes2} (v0.4-5)\cite{rizopoulos_jmbayes2_2023} by considering the package’s default prior distributions.
 We employed 3 Markov chains with $8,500$ iterations per chain, discarding the first $3,500$ iterations as a warm-up.
 Chains convergence was assessed using the convergence diagnostic $\hat{R}$.
-To select the optimal joint model that fits the data, we consider the Deviance Information Criterion (DIC) \cite{spiegelhalter_deviance_2014}, where lower DIC values indicate a superior fit of the model to the data.
+To select the optimal joint model that fits the data, we consider the Deviance Information Criterion (DIC)\cite{spiegelhalter_deviance_2014}, where lower DIC values indicate a superior fit of the model to the data.